top of page

 Argentine artist born in Buenos Aires, on April 15.

-Bachelor’s degree from (UNA) National University of Arts.
+Bachelor’s degree from (UNA) National University of Arts - in progress.

 “My love for painting was born from a very young age.
 My father, son of Italians, was a great admirer of the great masters and we used to share the pleasure of observing his encyclopedias with great illustrations.